splynx/docs/files/en/configuration/support/inboxes/imap_troubleshooting/imap_troubleshooting.md

 CipherString=DEFAULT:@SECLEVEL=1
 ```

-After that php7.4-fpm should be restarted by:
+After that, php7.4-fpm should be restarted by:
 ```
 service php7.4-fpm restart
 ```